Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: Path-Counting Interpretation of Linear Extensions

 An example of a width $2$ poset $P$ and its corresponding grid diagram is shown in Figure~\ref{fig:grid}.
 Notice also that the grid diagram of a poset may depend on its presentation $P = \{a_1, \ldots, a_m, b_1, \ldots, b_n\}$, since there may be multiple ways to decompose it into chains.
-This is a technicality which will not be too important. \begin{proposition} In the grid diagram of finite width $2$ poset $P$, the sets $R$ and $B$ form Young diagrams. $R$ is right- and top-justified, and $B$ is left- and bottom-justified.
+This is a technicality which will not be too important.

+In order the characterize the structure of grid diagrams, we recall that a Young diagram is a finite collection of boxes arranged in left-justified rows with decreasing row lengths from top to bottom.
+For our purposes, however, we will also allow a Young diagram to be right-justified with decreasing row lengths from bottom to top, i.e., rotated $180$ degrees. \begin{proposition} In the grid diagram of finite width $2$ poset $P$, the sets $R$ and $B$ form Young diagrams. $R$ is left- and top-justified, and $B$ is right- and bottom-justified.
 Furthermore, $R\cap B = \varnothing$. \end{proposition} \begin{proof} We see that if $C_{i, j}$ is filled in red, then $a_i\le b_j$.
 Thus if additionally $i'\le i$ and $j\le j'$ then $a_{i'}\le a_i\le b_j\le b_{j'}$.
 In particular, $i'\le i$, $j\le j'$, and $(i, j)\in R$ together imply that $(i', j')\in R$.
-Therefore $R$ indeed corresponds to a Young diagram which is right- and top-justified.
-Similarly, $B$ corresponds to a Young diagram which is left- and bottom-justified.
+Therefore $R$ indeed corresponds to a Young diagram which is left- and top-justified.
+Similarly, $B$ corresponds to a Young diagram which is right- and bottom-justified.
 Clearly these two Young diagrams do not intersect. \end{proof}

 Any linear extension $\prec$ of $P$ can be written as a rearrangement of the symbols $a_1, \ldots, a_m, b_1, \ldots, b_n$, interpreted in increasing order.
 It must contain $a_1,\ldots, a_m$ in that order, and $b_1, \ldots, b_n$ in that order.
-Hence it corresponds to a path from the top left corner $(0, 0)$ to the bottom right corner $(m, n)$ of the grid diagram of $P$ that only goes down and right: the order of the segments used gives precisely the linear extension as written above.
+Hence it corresponds to a path from the bottom left corner $(0, 0)$ to the top right corner $(m, n)$ of the grid diagram of $P$ that only goes up and right: the order of the segments used gives precisely the linear extension as written above.

-Furthermore, it is easy to see that the paths corresponding to linear extensions of $P$ are precisely those that stay between $B$ and $R$. \begin{definition} A down-right path from $(0, 0)$ to $(m, n)$ in the grid diagram of $P$ is \emph{valid} if it stays between $B$ and $R$. \end{definition} Additionally, notice that $a_i\prec b_j$ if and only if the corresponding path goes below the cell $C_{i, j}$: the extension must make its $j$th horizontal move after making its $i$th vertical move.
+Furthermore, it is easy to see that the paths corresponding to linear extensions of $P$ are precisely those that stay between $B$ and $R$. \begin{definition} A up-right path from $(0, 0)$ to $(m, n)$ in the grid diagram of $P$ is \emph{valid} if it stays between $B$ and $R$. \end{definition} Additionally, notice that $a_i\prec b_j$ if and only if the corresponding path goes below the cell $C_{i, j}$: the extension must make its $j$th up move after making its $i$th right move.